jobannon/deployadactyl/README.md

 ### Configuration File

-Deployadactyl needs a `yml` configuration file to specify environments to deploy to.
-Each environment has a name, domain and a list of foundations.
+Deployadactyl needs a `yml` configuration file to specify available environments for managing applications.
+At a minimum, each environment has a name and a list of foundations.

 The configuration file can be placed anywhere within the Deployadactyl directory, or outside, as long as the location is specified when running the server.